fimietta/conference-workshop/README.md

 Open the file `/app/template/application.hbs`:

-The main menu lives on the application's template that it's shared between all the child routes.
+The main menu lives on the application's template that it's always visible as it's shared between all the child routes.
+This is a good candidate for hosting your header, main navigation and footer.
-The most important thing is that the {{outlet}} is not deleted because it is the placeholder for rendering the child routes.
+The most important thing is that the `{{outlet}}` is not deleted because it is the placeholder for rendering the child routes.

 The `link-to` component has been used to create links between routes.